Frijol/climate-change/GLOSSARY.md

 ## PAL
 Park and loan service, a natural gas delivery mechanism whereby shippers can "park" gas not needed to supply demand or "borrow" gas in the pipeline, a short-term load balancing solution typically offered by a hub as a minor revenue source for pipeline operators [FERC, 26][FERC]

+## paludiculture
+wet agriculture and forestry on peatlands, keeping the bogs wet (thus continuing to store carbon) while also productive & growing through accumulation of decaying vegetation.
+Oranges, tea trees are example crops on peatlands [Hawken, 123][Hawken]

 ## PAR
 photosynthetically active radiation